-The Central Bank's legal address and main office are located at Jr. Santa Rosa No. 441 - 445 (former Antonio Miró Quesada), Lima.
+The Central Bank's legal address and main office are located at Jr. Santa Rosa No. 441 - 445 (formerly Antonio Miró Quesada), Lima.
 It also has branches in 7 cities of Peru.
-As of December 31, 2023 and 2022, the Central Bank has 967 and 965 employees, respectively.
-They include bank workers, temporary workers, and workers with unpaid leave or unpaid temporary assignments.
+As of December 31, 2024 and 2023, the Central Bank has 1,013 and 967 employees, respectively.
+They include Central Bank workers, temporary workers, and workers with unpaid leave or unpaid temporary assignments.